Gerard Driesen Scholarship to Support Indigenous Students

 Typically there are three broad areas of work in the creative writing industry:

-There are increasing opportunities arising in online and mobile media platforms through interactivity, games and apps as well as emerging opportunities for self-employment through ebooks and ezines, and self-publication via the internet.
+There are increasing opportunities arising in online and mobile media platforms through interactivity, games and apps as well as emerging opportunities for self-employment through ebooks, ezines and self-publication via the internet.
 There are also career opportunities resulting from emerging trends such as boutique publishing.

-The writing industry is a constantly changing and competitive environment as more and more people want to create their own work and see it published.
+The writing industry is a constantly changing and competitive environment; more and more people want to create their own work and see it published.
 Local and international projects and events are well supported through government and private funding.

 This degree will prepare you for roles such as:

-There are opportunities to go on to further studies in Creative Writing, through RMIT's highly regarded Honours, Masters and PhD degrees in the School of Media and Communication, in which students can choose to undertake research through creative practice, linked to internationally recognised research groups such as the nonfictionLab and Screen Cultures.
+There are opportunities to go on to further studies in creative writing and publishing through our highly regarded honours, masters and PhD degrees in the School of Media and Communication.
+Students can choose to undertake research through creative practice, linked to internationally recognised research groups such as the non/fictionLab and Screen Cultures.

 Entry to this program is competitive.
 Applicants are ranked and selected in order of merit based on the assessment of their selection task.